Are you preparing for your next adventure? Make sure you have Travel Insurance that covers your angioplasty procedure today.

 Can I go through airport security with heart stents?

 Yes.
 If you have had a coronary angioplasty procedure, it should be safe to travel so long as there have been no complications, but we recommend you consult your doctor.
-Generally speaking, you should be able to fly two weeks after a successful stent procedure.
+If you are wondering how soon can you fly after having a stent fitted, generally speaking, you should be able to fly two weeks after a successful stent procedure.
 It is important to declare any symptoms of pain to your doctor so that they can accurately evaluate whether you can travel.

 Does having a stent affect Travel Insurance?